codefriar/ApexKit/docs/UniversalFlowInputOutput.md

 ### `public Map<String,Object> toCallableParamMap()`

+`SUPPRESSWARNINGS`

 Method is responsible for converting the list of UniversalFlowInputOutputParameter objects delivered by the Flow action framework, to a Map&lt;String, Object&gt; needed by the Callable interface.
 Note, this is a hard limitation of the Flow action framework and the Apex Defined Data Types.
 This is not a limitation of this pattern / framework.
 If you want to, say pass a list of records to a method, you'll need to pass a list of strings, and query for the objects in the Apex. #sorryNothingICanDo.
+Note: This method is currently suppressing PMD warnings for cognitive, standard and cyclomatic complexity as as method length.
+Unfortunately, I don't see a good re-factor path forward to reduce these, as the sheer number of if statements is what's killing it.

 #### Returns